 Helping them tap into feelings of gratitude will set it up so they have more and more to be grateful for.
 It’s the perfect way to get them writing and keep them writing, and to put them in a state of gratitude which is conducive to a visit from the muses.

-4 DIY Gifts for Writers
+DIY Journal for Writers

 Here’s a way to make a beautiful journal for them so they can write down all of their thoughts from the day.
 This may include new ideas for new stories, or parts from their actual book or screenplay.
 It’s handmade so it shows it was made with care.

 All good writers are avid readers, and you can help them keep track of the different books they’re reading with these do-it-yourself bookmarks.
 These are made with specific journaling cards, but you can also follow the steps with other similar sized cards.

 Upcycled Writer’s Tote

 They can keep a steady supply of pens and pencils handy with this writer’s tote.
 This gift will work best if they’re writing retro style with manual instruments like pens and pencils instead of a computer.
 Some writers say it helps them get the thought out better.

 DIY Journal Wraps

 If they already have a journal you can help keep it nice by making this wrap for it.
 They also show you how to make bookmarks, so you can give them a way to protect their journal and keep their place at the same time.